goschtl/zope/zope3org/trunk/src/zorg/live/README.txt

 Basic idea
 ----------

+This LivePage package implements a MVC approach in its narrow sense: it uses server generated events to update browser views in real time.
-LivePages try to overcome the traditional model of web pages in which the content of the page is refreshed in response to a user activity.
-Besides the typically request response cycle that is under the control of the user a LivePage opens a background request that waits for notification of server side messages.
-This background request waits until a notification arives, performs some page updating or other javascripts upon notification, and repeats a new request for further notifications.
-This means that each LivePage constantly opens HTTP channels until a notification arrives, closes the channel and immediately reopens a new channel.
+It tries to  try to overcome the traditional model of web pages in which the content of the page is only refreshed in response to a user activity.
+Besides the typically request response cycle that is under the control of the user a LivePage opens a background request that waits for notification of server side events.
+This background request waits until an event arrives, performs some a (mostly partial) page update upon notification, and repeats a new request for further notifications.
+This means that each LivePage constantly opens HTTP channels until an event arrives, closes the channel and immediately reopens a new channel.
-Since many notifications are broadcasted to several users this might lead to massive concurrent requests, which start nearly at the same time.

-Main problem
+Main problems
 ------------

+Since many events are broadcasted to several users this might lead to massive concurrent requests for new events, which start nearly at the same time.

 Zope is not well-suited for this performance model since each request is handled in a seperate thread with its own database connection and object cache.
-For most of the background requests for notification this is an unnecessary overhead that limits the number of connected users to the number of available threads.
+For most of the background event polling this is an unnecessary overhead that limits the number of connected users to the number of available threads.
 This might work for two or three users but not for 20 users or more which are concurrently online and share the same resources.